Charleston Alimony Attorney

-When the court is deciding to order alimony, they will look at many factors, including:
+- When the court is deciding to order alimony, they will look at the following:

-The Mt Pleasant family law attorney at our firm can help you settle on a fair alimony payment.
+The Charleston family law attorney at our firm can help you settle on a fair alimony payment.
 Contact our skilled legal team at (843) 256-3499.

 Common Myths & Misconceptions

 - This myth stems from the early days of alimony when men were the primary earners in nearly every household.
 These days, a woman who earns more than her spouse may be ordered to make alimony payments.

 Alimony Is Automatic —

 - Although alimony certainly isn’t going anywhere, it is never automatic and requires an analysis of many factors before it is awarded.

 - Contrary to popular belief, alimony is not a punishment.
 Its purpose is to help the other party get back on their feet and survive after relying on their spouse’s income.

 - This refers to any ongoing alimony payments that are paid regularly, usually monthly.
 The court can review or modify the alimony in the future if circumstances change.